If the answer to any of these questions is “no”, be concerned about the reliability of a source.

 Illustration.
 Lesende (Reading) by Gerhard Richter, found through Artstor.

-Although people may disagree with how publications and news outlets are described but this illustration shows how both liberal and conservative viewpoints range from moderate to radical to irresponsible.
-The creator of this illustration calls himself WildYucatanMan.
+Although people may disagree with how bias in these publications and news outlets are characterized, this illustration shows how both liberal and conservative viewpoints range from moderate to radical to irresponsible.